sduclassroom/splab1/variants/variant06.md

 ### Variant 06

+###### [last updated: Oct 8, 2019]

 Output the following information:

-* Top 10 dates as per number of downloaded bytes
+* Top `n` dates as per number of downloaded bytes.
-* The number of request for each of the dates
+* The number of bytes downloaded on each of the dates.
-* The percentage of requests for each of the dates
+* The percentage of bytes downloaded on each of the dates with respect to the total number of bytes downloaded on these `n` dates.

 Sample output: